 When a certain lawyer came to test Jesus, asking, “Teacher, what shall I do to inherit eternal life?”
 Jesus responded asking, “What is written in the law?
 What is your reading of it?”
 (Luke 10:26 NKJV).

 The man answered, ‘You shall love the LORD your God with all your heart, with all your soul, with all your strength, and with all your mind,’ and ‘your neighbor as yourself.'”
 (Luke 10:27 NKJV).

 Jesus then replied, “You have answered rightly; do this and you will live.”
 (Luke 10:28 NKJV).

 Jesus was certainly not advocating or establishing the keeping of the Law as a requirement for receiving eternal life.
 For this will negate His purpose of coming into the world to be a propitiation for our sins, thereby providing salvation as a gift for all men (1 John 2:2, Eph.
 2:8).

-Eternal life can never be earned by keeping the Mosaic Law, for no man can perfectly keep all the commandments of God without stumbling in one point.
+Eternal life can never be earned, merited or obtained by keeping the Mosaic Law, for no man can perfectly keep all the commandments of God without stumbling in one point.

 What an evasive and insincere question!